 - Super set-Training opposing muscle groups at the same time ( i.e. bicep & triceps )

-- Slow reps-Just as the sound usually doing this at 4,6,8 count concentrically or eccentrically
+- Slow reps-Just as the sound usually does this at 4,6,8 count concentrically or eccentrically

 - Forced reps-Doing more reps past failure usually 2-4 reps is enough